nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 # **5. Commands**

 ## 5.1 General Commands

+This section introduces the two general commands, `help` and `exit`.
+These commands are not specific to the patient or drug of CareFlow.

 ### View help : `g help`
 * Shows all valid command formats and their functionalities.